8 Customer Experience Metrics Every CX Leader Should Be Tracking

 • Supply Chain Management: Analytical AI improves demand forecasting, minimizes operational disruptions, and optimizes inventory.
 Real-time data analysis via AI is also mitigating disruptions more efficiently.

-• Human Resources: AI-powered recruitment tools streamline hiring processes by scanning and analyzing thousands of resumes with pinpoint accuracy.
+• Human Resources: AI recruiting software streamlines hiring processes by scanning and analyzing thousands of resumes with pinpoint accuracy.

 While adoption is accelerating, the potential for AI remains vast, with McKinsey estimating that newer generative tools could add trillions of dollars in annual global productivity.
 This growth is further fueled by the increasing capabilities of agentic AI, promising to automate complex decision-making processes and optimize workflows on a previously unimaginable scale.